bramadityaw/kalkul/README.md

       top of the operator stack
     + Pop the open parenthesis from the operator stack
 - If there are no more tokens to parse, evaluate the remaining operators

+# TO DO
+- [x] Evaluate expressions with operators of the same precedence
+- [x] Evaluate expressions with operators of differing precedence
+- [ ] Handle parenthesis
+- [ ] Make an actual lexer instead of just splitting on whitespace